 Cost Effective Executive Talent

 The most significant benefit is getting C level marketing expertise at a fraction of the cost of a full time hire.
 A full time CMO salary can average around $373,000 per year in the U.S., not including bonuses and benefits.
-With a fractional CMO, you pay only for the strategic time you need, without the overhead of a full salary, benefits, or equity.
+With a fractional CMO, you pay only for the strategic time you need.

 Immediate Impact and Leadership